Sage-Assistant/.github/profile/README.md

 ## Sage

-Leverage state of the art LLMs to power your VS Code editor.
+Leverage state of the art open-source LLMs to power your VS Code editor.
+Overly configurable using PyTorch and HF Transformers.